oscarqjh/SC4020-Group-Project-2/docs/task3_implementation_plan.md

-# Traycer Plan: Task 3 - AI Diagnostic Assistant (v5)
+# Traycer Plan: Task 3 - AI Diagnostic Assistant (v6)

 **Objective:** Implement a multi-tool AI assistant for Task 3.
 * **Python Version:** This plan assumes a `python >= 3.11` environment, as specified in `pyproject.toml`.
 * **Tool 1 (Symptom Checker):** A RAG + ML pipeline using the Disease Symptom dataset.
 * **Tool 2 (Cancer Analysis Finder):** A "precontext" LLM tool using the findings from `outputs/analysis_summary.txt` and `outputs/feature_importance.txt`.

+**Important:** `requirements.txt` is the **authoritative dependency specification** for this project.
+While `pyproject.toml` exists for package configuration, all environment setup should use `pip install -r requirements.txt` to ensure consistent dependency versions.
+See README.md for full details.

 ## Phase 0: Environment Setup (Clean Install)